sebastianchristopher/Java8OCANotes/README.md

 public class LeopardSeal implements HasTail, HasWhiskers {} // DOES NOT COMPILE
 ```
 * HarbourSeal is an abstract class so inherits the parent abstract methods without being required to implement them
-* Leop0-['ardSeal is a concrete class so it is required to implement all the abstract methods it inherits
+* LeopardSeal is a concrete class so it is required to implement all the abstract methods it inherits
 ### Classes, Interfaces and Keywords
 ```java
 public interface CanRun {}